Explore Our Schools

 About MIT Vishwashanti Gurukul Schools, Loni Kalbhor

 MIT Vishwashanti Gurukul School, Loni Kalbhor, is part of the esteemed MIT Group of Institutions, known for its commitment to providing a balanced education rooted in Indian values.
 Located near Pune, the MIT VGS campus spans a serene, green environment with excellent infrastructure that supports both academic and extracurricular excellence.
 As a CBSE-affiliated school, MIT VGS Loni Kalbhor integrates modern teaching methods with project-based learning, preparing students to thrive academically and personally.
+The campus emphasizes holistic development, fostering critical thinking, creativity, and character-building through a diverse curriculum and unique programs.
+We instill respect, empathy, and social responsibility in every student.
+MIT VGS is dedicated to nurturing well-rounded individuals who are equipped to make a positive impact on society and the world.

 Admissions Open 2026-27